aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/abstractcalculationengine/_index.md

 ### forceRecalculate(string) {#forceRecalculate-string-}

-Whether force given function to be recalculated always when calculating shared formulas.
+Whether to force the given function to be recalculated always when calculating shared formulas.

 ```javascript
 abstract forceRecalculate(functionName: string) : boolean;